jagtarsingh7/Tableau-Dashboard-Analysis-on-Emergency-Dept/README.md

 Analysis:

-•    We can Identify the most common sources of patient admissions
+<p>•    We can Identify the most common sources of patient admissions. </p>
-•    The hospital can make informed decisions about resource allocation and staffing needs.
+<p>•    The hospital can make informed decisions about resource allocation and staffing needs.</p>
-•    Identify potential bottlenecks in the admission process.
+<p>•    Identify potential bottlenecks in the admission process.</p>
-•    Discover areas for improvement to enhance patient experience
+<p>•    Discover areas for improvement to enhance patient experience</p>
-•    we can see a large proportion of patients are coming from the emergency room, maybe it is better to increase staffing in that area.
+<p>•    we can see a large proportion of patients are coming from the emergency room, maybe it is better to increase staffing in that area.</p>
-•    Or Identify potential bottlenecks in physician referral and Outside Home Health Agency
+<p>•    Or Identify potential bottlenecks in physician referral and Outside Home Health Agency.</p>